-But they're lucky—they know the ship's schedule and destination, so hopefully they can beat Dracula to his destination by taking a train across Europe instead of sailing around.
+- But they're lucky—they know the ship's schedule and destination, so hopefully they can beat Dracula to his destination by taking a train across Europe instead of sailing around it.

 Dr. Seward's Diary, October 5

-Of course, that she'd want to tell Dracula anything, but she's under his power and she might not have a choice.
+- Of course, it's not that she'd want to tell Dracula anything, but she's under his power and she might not have a choice.

 Jonathan Harker's Journal, October 5